Dima-Bulavenko/TechCore/README.md

 # Agile Development

-In this project, we use Agile methodology to manage and track development tasks.
-Here's a breakdown of how we apply Agile practices:
+In this project, I use Agile methodology to manage and track development tasks.
+Here's a breakdown of how I apply Agile practices:

 ## Task Management